networktocode/ntc-soteria/README.md

-# Batfish ACL Auditor
+# ntc-soteria
-This repo contains an ACL auditing tool based on Batfish.
+ntc-soteria is an ACL auditing tool based on Batfish.
 The goal of this tool is to help you automate the process of validating your firewall ACLs, and access.
-Along with providing a foundation from which you can learn more about performing network automation with Batfish.

 ## Audits
 This tool provides the ability to perform 2 types of audits against an ACL rule base.